 Local Governance and Social Sustainability

-The question that drives much of my work is: how can local governments produce social sustainability?
-I focus on three elements of this pillar- access, acquisition, and attachment/accountability- and look for ties between these and institutional efforts focused on urban design, the unique needs of different demographic groups, and the value of dissenting voices.
+How can local governments produce socially sustainable communities?
+In this line of research, I focus on access, acquisition, and attachment/accountability to determine the ways that local public institutions succeed, fail, struggle, and advance in institutional efforts focused on urban design, the unique needs of different demographic groups, and the value of dissenting voices.

 Social Equity, Social Justice, and Sub-National Governance